Separate names with a comma.

 Raise swing arm to approx parallel, turn shock so res is facing/resting on coolant res.
 This will put the preload adjusted pretty much pointing at tyre.

-Slowly raise swing arm with jack and pull gently down and back shock.
+Slowly raise swing arm with jack and pull gently down and back on shock.

 It gets you a point where shock slips out with minimal fuss.